 We also offer an online Diploma of Family History that builds your skills and knowledge in finding and interpreting information about your ancestors (or even someone else's), and sharing family stories with others (concession tuition fees - conditions apply).

-Authorised by the Acting Head of School, Humanities
+Authorised by Head of School, Humanities

 2 February, 2017